 Once published you can continue to edit, and your changes remain in draft until the list is next published, you will know this is the case when you access a list and it indicates that there is a newer version with unpublished changes.
 All published changes are tracked in the recent changes function from the list view.

 - If you have created a list structure to suit a style of teaching, delivery or university preference, create a draft list to use as a template.
 Copy this draft list each time you want to create a new list to save time building the structure.
 The university may already have some templates set up for this purpose.

 - Teaching a similar module and don’t want to start from scratch: you can copy any published or draft list then edit the parts you need to change.

-- Using importances on an item not only helps the library make appropriate acquisition decisions but where a student is using a few different lists across their modules or units of study it gives consistency of suggested use of the items.
+- Using importance on an item not only helps the library make appropriate acquisition decisions but where a student is using a few different lists across their modules or units of study it gives the consistency of suggested use of the items.

 Points to note

 - When creating or editing a list we recommend no more than approximately 500 items, this is not an exact figure as detailed notes and annotations may increase the size of the list.Larger lists may suffer performance issues, if you have trouble publishing a larger list you may wish to consider splitting it into 2 or more smaller lists based on session, weeks or topics.